camunda/blog.camunda.org/content/post/2020/02/the-microservices-workflow-automation-cheat-sheet.md

 <!--more-->

-## Scope and boundaries -
-what workflow do you want to automate and how is this mapped to multiple microservices or bounded contexts in your landscape?
+* <strong>Scope and boundaries </strong> - what workflow do you want to automate and how is this mapped to multiple microservices or bounded contexts in your landscape?
 * Stack and tooling - what kind of workflow engine can I use?
 * Architecture** - do I run a workflow engine centralized or decentralized?
 * Governance - who owns the workflow model and how does it get deployed?